-By a combination of luck and judgement this important gathering was held in the Crown and Sceptre on Wednesday, 25th November-the night of the results.
-There were very few there at the time set down for the beginning thereof, but others managed-somehow-to find their way.
-We were pleased to welcome Tacky Hannan, Martin K., and Prof. Campbell, even tho' the latter felt his presence might somewhat dampen the proceedings-it didn't, however, but some were damp ex liquido.
-The Prof. assured us of his congratulations to those who passed and his sympathy to those who failed.
-"Tacky," unfortunately, did not get a chance to address us, but the Prof., in reply to a pertinent question by Mr. Boucaut as to his goalkeeping powers, said that his place on the football field was centre-forward.
+By a combination of luck and judgement this important gathering was held in the Crown and Sceptre on Wednesday.
+25th November-the night of the There were very few there at results. the time set down for the beginning thereof, but others managed-semehow--We were pleased to to find their way. welcome Tacky Hannan, Martin K., and Prof. Campbell, even the the latter felt his presence might somewhat dampen the proceedings-it didn't, however, but some were damp ex liquido.
+The Prof. assured us of his congratulations to those who passed and his sympathy to those "Tacky," unfortunately, who failed. did not get a chance to address us, but the Prof., in reply to a pertinent question by Mr. Boucaut as to his goalkeeping powers, said that his place on the football field was centre-forward.
 Shame!

-Messrs.
+Messis.
 Doyle and Barter, who proposed some toasts, found it difficult to get a hearing, because some ill-mannered gentleman found it necessary to sit on different keys of the piano.
 (We can't